OpenCores

 I'll take a look at this.

-sleary commented about 9 years ago
+sleary commented over 9 years ago

 Ok the problem here is kinda simple.